msyamkumar/cs220-s21-projects/lab-p12/README.md

 <h2> Corrections/Clarifications
 </h2>

-* April 14th: update the link for hello.txt.
+* April 14th: update the link for hello.txt and hello.html.

 **Find any issues?** Report to us: